Heroku Key-Value Store and Private Spaces

 Private Heroku Key-Value Store plans aren’t accessible to applications at build time.
 We advise you to eliminate the build time dependency on your private data store, use a public Heroku Data plan, or contact support for guidance.

-For Premium, Private, and Shield plans, Heroku Key-Value Store version 6.0 and higher require TLS connections.
+All Heroku Key-Value Store plans require TLS connections.
 You must configure your client to support TLS.
 This process can require updating and deploying your application before returning the app to normal operation.

 Provisioning